bw3740/wally-kc-streetcar/README.md

 Information is provided free-of-charge from http://www.kc-metro.com/tmwebwatch/LiveArrivalTimes.
 This page makes to POST calls to http://www.kc-metro.com/tmwebwatch/Arrivals.aspx/getStops to get a list of stops and http://www.kc-metro.com/tmwebwatch/Arrivals.aspx/getStopTimes to get the arrival times for a specific stop.

+This is for the good of the KC and Mycroft communities, so please add/suggest new features.

 ## Example Intents
 ### Current Intents
 * next street car